noorary/copy-vuestic-admin/README.md

 Note!
-This repository contains changes made to the Vuestic Admin application as a part of my thesis research.
+This repository contains Cypress E2E tests and changes made to the Vuestic Admin application as a part of my thesis research.
 Original Vuestic Admin repository can be found [here](https://github.com/epicmaxco/vuestic-admin)

 -------------------